 Legal Theories in Atlanta 18-Wheeler Accidents

-The legal theory on which your Atlanta 18-wheeler accident attorney uses will depend greatly on the circumstances of the crash – some factors set in motion weeks or even months prior.
+The legal theory on which your Atlanta 18-wheeler accident attorney relies will depend greatly on the circumstances of the crash – some factors may have been set in motion weeks or even months prior.

-Although driver fatigue, impairment and speed are considered some of the most common catalysts in trucking crashes, but contributing factors can include improper loading, failing to adequately vet or supervise employees or negligent design/manufacture/maintenance of the truck itself.
+Although driver fatigue, impairment, and speed are considered some of the most common catalysts in trucking crashes, contributing factors can include improper loading, failing to adequately vet or supervise employees, or negligent design/manufacture/maintenance of the truck itself.

 Some of the legal theories that may come into play include: